Henry Lynn: Career

 From 1932 to 1939, Lynn was writer and/or producer/director of at least 10 films, emphasizing family life and the challenges to traditional values.
 He directed 9 films.
 The first two: The Intolerance of 1933 (1933), and The Youth of Russia (1934), are documentaries and contain rare footage of historical events, e.g., labor union marches in New York City in the early 1930s.

 Lynn was an innovator, implementing Joseph Seiden's new sound technology in The Unfortunate Bride, his 1932 remake of silent film, Broken Hearts (1926).
 Lynn included Hebrew dubbing in Shir Hashirim by Tel Aviv exhibitor Ya'acov Davidon and produced some short films for theatrical shows.
-One example is, Papirossen by radio star Herman Yablokoff.
+One example is Papirossen by radio star Herman Yablokoff.
 This theatrical play was based on a current hit song, Papirosn.
 Lynn's short 15-minute film featured Sidney Lumet, as an 11-year-old cigarette vendor.
 The play and short film were booked into the Bronx McKinley Square Theatre in 1935.
 This was one of Henry Lynn's most unusual productions.

 Lynn and Joseph Green, a contemporary actor and film producer/director, collaborated and distributed Bar Mitzvah (1935) in Europe, notably Poland, where it was playing in 1937 in Warsaw with another film, Green Light with Errol Flynn.
 Boris Thomashefsky, a popular opera singer and actor at the time, was a co-producer and starred in the film.
-He sang in Lynn's film, as he had in the earlier 1924 play, Bar Mitzvah, a hit song, Erlekh Zayn (Be Virtuous).
+He sang in Lynn's film, as he had in the earlier 1924 play, Bar Mitzvah, a hit song, Erlekh Zayn (Being Virtuous).
 Despite the advent of "talkies" Lynn did not recognize the new technology and saw his film style disappear with the rise of Hollywood.